WATER-TO-GO, AN AMAZING BOTTLE

 I really think this is a great product because:

 • It filters 99.99999% of microbiological contaminants in the water.
-After traveling one month in India, drinking tap water from my Water-to-go bottle, I have not been sick.
+After traveling five months in India, I have not been sick.
+All this time I was drinking tap water from my bottle.

 • It takes out bad smell and odours of (tap) water.